JasmineZhangxyz/website-v1/content/projects/GenderBias.md

 showInProjects: true
 ---

-Research project that achieved >8 times more indirect gender debiasing of word embeddings compared to previous published techniques
+Research project that achieved over 8 times more indirect gender debiasing of word embeddings compared to previous published techniques